 Introduction

 Czech-Austrian borders are a problematic area as to their past and hopeful as to their future (Laussegger, Linke & Perzi, 2009).
 For the most of the 20th century, there were closed or semi-closed due to political reasons.
 There were incidents of dozens of deaths on the part of border guards and those who attempted to cross them during a period of so-called "Iron curtain."
 Inhabitants on both sides of the border were discouraged to cooperate with each other and as such were under constant attack of propaganda either Western one or Eastern one.
 However, due to special geographical terrain, it was impossible to close some areas altogether.
 This was the case of some parts of South Moravia borders region.
 There were some incidents of a successful escape from the Eastern to Western area of influence, but Communistic propaganda tried to hide them.
 Hermetical closure of borders by using electrical fences was not successful at all.
 Most casualties were on the part of border guards who got entangled in the fences and died.
 The book Halt!: Tragödien am Eisernen Vorhang – Die Verschlussakten from Karner (2013) counts 390 deaths of civilians and 648 deaths on the part of guardians.
-When the Eastern bloc collapsed so the Iron curtain and hermetically closed borders.
+When the Eastern bloc collapsed so did the Iron curtain and hermetically closed borders.
 Cities and villages on both sides started formal cooperation.Also, when the Czech Republic became part of the European Union, multiple funding programs were utilised to build or repair infrastructure and to incite tourism on both sides of the border.
 There is also a "dark" side of cooperation on the borde, and that is sexual tourism.
 Such trends were analysed by several researchers such as Kalchmair (2013).

 Methods